LoNGiYT/tic-tac-toe/README.md

     switch(results.value){

     Serial.println(results.value);
+  //this is how the remote works with the leds threw the irrecever
       case 0x010:
   count+=1;
   Serial.println(count);
   if(count%2 == 1){
       p = p + a;
       updateShiftRegister(p);
+  //this tells the diffrence bettween the turns of the palyers
       }
     else{
       r = r + a;